kaihendry/dabase.com/content/blog/private-subnets.md

 # Conclusion

-Unless you are required to use DNS firewall and don't trust the public Internet for communicating between accounts, you probably need a Private subnet architecture.
+Unless you need DNS firewall and don't trust the public Internet for communicating between accounts, you probably need a Private subnet architecture.

 The complexity of supporting a Private architecture will **hurt your